benchristel/refactoring-workshop/cli-client/README.md

 to the caller.
 Use your best judgement.

-To prevent over-straining the API servers, company policy dictates that developer workstations not have access to the cabbages API.
+To prevent over-straining the API servers, company policy dictates that your workstation not have access to the cabbages API.
 You will therefore not have the opportunity to test your code on real cabbages before its first release.
 Adjust your testing strategy appropriately.

 ### Follow-up questions